jlondrejcka/cursor-rules-sfdx/readme.md

 # Salesforce DX Project

-This repository contains a Salesforce DX project cursor rules to assist Salesforce Developers in 'vibe-coding' with Salesforce. .
+This repository contains a Salesforce DX project cursor rules to assist Salesforce Developers in 'vibe-coding' with Salesforce.

+Create POCs quickly and efficiently with AI Coding tools that understand the Salesforce CLI and Dev Stack.

 ## Prerequisites